Fault-tolerant hyperbolic Floquet quantum error correcting codes: Introduction

 In this work, we introduce a new family of codes, termed as hyperbolic Floquet codes, with a finite encoding rate of $1/8 + 2/n$ for $n$ physical qubits and weight-two check operators.
 For example, with $400$ physical qubits, our scheme can encode $52$ logical qubits.
 See Table~\ref{table:code_family} for a summary of some of our hyperbolic Floquet quantum error correcting codes.
-The hyperbolic Floquet codes inherit some of the best features from quantum hyperbolic codes~\cite{breuckmann_constructions_2016, breuckmann_hyperbolic_2017} and Floquet codes~\cite{hastings_dynamically_2021}, although they give up on geometric locality.
+The hyperbolic Floquet codes inherit some of the best features from quantum hyperbolic codes~\cite{luo_z2systolic_2002,zemor_cayley_2009,breuckmann_constructions_2016, breuckmann_hyperbolic_2017} and Floquet codes~\cite{hastings_dynamically_2021}, although they give up on geometric locality.
 Similar to Floquet codes, our check operators have a weight of two, while the encoding rate is finite, akin to that of quantum hyperbolic codes.
-The implementation of our code demands a reduced qubit connectivity of $3$, in contrast to the recently introduced quantum LDPC codes~\cite{bravyi_highthreshold_2023} which may require a connectivity of $6$.
+The implementation of our code demands a reduced qubit connectivity of $3$, in contrast to the recently introduced quantum LDPC codes~\cite{bravyi_highthreshold_2024} which may require a connectivity of $6$.

 Our approach excels in terms of the weight of the check operators, qubit connectivity, and encoding rate.
 However, a trade-off is that code distance ($d$) can scale at most logarithmically in the number of physical qubits.
 We find a family of hyperbolic lattices of increasing size whose associated hyperbolic Floquet codes achieve a distance scaling consistent with this expectation.
 We develop an efficient decoder based on matching of syndrome pairs similar to the surface code.
-Employing a phenomenological noise model, we see evidence for a threshold around $0.1\, \%$.
+Employing two different noise models , we see evidence for thresholds around $0.1\, \%$ and $0.25\, \%$.
 The finite encoding rate implies that a total logical error suppression can be reached with an asymptotically vanishing fraction of the physical qubits that would be required using zero-rate topological codes.
-To further substantiate this scaling argument, we provide a detailed comparison of the logical failure rate of our codes against many independent copies of the honeycomb Floquet code under the same noise model and decoder.
+To further substantiate this scaling argument, we provide a detailed comparison of the logical failure rate of our codes against many independent copies of the honeycomb Floquet code under the same noise models and decoder.